scummvm/scummvm/doc/docportal/advanced_options/configuration_file.rst

 Using the configuration file
 ==================================

 Global settings are listed under the ``[scummvm]`` heading.
-Game settings are listed under the heading for that game, for example ``[queen]`` for Flight of the Amazon Queen.
+Global keymap settings are listed under the ``[keymapper]`` heading.
+Game-specific settings, including keymaps, are listed under the heading for that game, for example ``[queen]`` for Flight of the Amazon Queen.
 Use the configuration keywords_ to change settings.

 Example of a configuration file